turgu1/esp32-scheme-vm/README.md

 2. Build the VM:
      make
- This will build the VM with the default configuration (workstation, no deubgging).
+ This will build the VM with the default configuration (workstation, no debugging).
 To configure the VM for another architecture, or with different options, run
      make help
  from the `vm' directory.